Oil firms face further cuts as low prices linger

 LONDON Oil majors may need deeper cuts to oil and gas exploration and production spending as they grapple with an extended period of low crude prices.

-Exxon Mobil Corp., Royal Dutch Shell, BP and France's Total have already responded by cutting 2015 capital spending by 10 to 15 percent, delaying and scrapping projects and cutting operating costs.
+Exxon Mobil Corp.
+(XOM.N), Royal Dutch Shell (RDSa.L), BP (BP.L) and France's Total (TOTF.PA) have already responded by cutting 2015 capital spending by 10 to 15 percent, delaying and scrapping projects and cutting operating costs.

 And despite a sense among some industry executives that oil prices may have hit their 2015 lows following a decline in U.S. shale production, more cuts may be needed.